Who I Work With

 I love my family, but I am the Black Sheep.
 I’m craving community and chosen family, I just don’t know where to start.

 I’m tired of performing and not living my most authentic life.
-I’m ready to explore who I really am.
+I’m ready to discover who I really am outside of the expectations placed on me.

 — A Person Who is Figuring it Out!